-This course is the first in a four-part sequence that covers the application of advanced emergency care in a pre-hospital setting.
-HL140 students will learn the fundamentals of advanced emergency care.
-There will be a review of all Emergency Medical Technician-Basic skills to ensure the same starting point for all students, no matter what background they entered the course from.
-After the initial refresher, topics to be covered include EMS systems, workforce safety and wellness, public health in EMS, medical/legal/ethical issues, communication, documentation, medical terminology, anatomy and physiology, pathophysiology, life span development, critical thinking and patient assessment.
+This course is the first session of a four-part course that considers the application of advanced emergency care in a pre-hospital setting.
+During part one of the course, students will learn the fundamentals of advanced emergency care.
+There will be a review of all Emergency Medical Technician-Basic skills to ensure that no matter the background of the student coming into the course, everyone is at the same starting point.
+After the initial refresher, topics to be covered include EMS systems, workforce safety and wellness, public health in EMS, medical/legal/ethical issues, communication, documentation, medical terminology, anatomy and physiology, pathophysiology, life span development, and critical thinking and patient assessment.
 This course will also draw from Pharmacology I and Cardiology I to further develop the depth of learning in those classes.

-Prerequisites: HL125 or EMT license or pending status, BI107, SI112, and appropriate placement test scores.
+Pre-requisites: EMT license or pending status, and appropriate placement test scores or permission of Program Director.

-Co-requisites: HL130, HL134, and HL146.
+Co-requisites: BI107, HL130, HL134, and HL146.